withoutwax/PROFPRAC-3900-090-Web-Art-Fall-2018/web_montage/README.md

 ```

-### Citations:
+## Citations:
 All the images are by Mark Weaver - discovered using Google Image Searches.
 I do not own them.
-Credits to the Author.
+Credit to the Author.